Kartapuce/kartapuce.github.io/_architecture/containers.md

 - docker history kartapuce-container
 - docker build -f dockerfile -t kartapuce-image
 - docker push kartapuce-image
-- docker compose up
+- docker compose -f kartapuce-microservices.yaml up
 - docker compose down
 </div>

 ## We need some orchestration ! :musical_score:

 With Docker, we have all our applications easily deployed into production.
 Now what?
-We need to make sure that they will deliver the required services without any downtime! :chart_with_downwards_trend: So, we must find a way to automatically scale up and down our microservices, to manage them across several hosts, to detect a failure and respond by spawning a new instance, to easily upgrade or rollback containers… To keep it short, we need an **orchestration technology** to deploy and manage containers in a cluster environment.
+We need to make sure that they will deliver the required services without any downtime! :chart_with_downwards_trend: So, we must find a way to automatically scale up and down our microservices, to manage them across several hosts, to detect a failure and respond by spawning a new instance, to easily upgrade or rollback containers without any downtime… To keep it short, we need an **orchestration technology** to deploy and manage containers in a cluster environment.
 There comes **Kubernetes**! :anchor:

 The Kubernetes architecture relies on the following core components:
 - A Control Plane: It watches the nodes of the cluster and responds to cluster events (orchestration).
 The API server acts as the front-end of the cluster.
 The control plane also contains the etcd, controller manager, and scheduler.